 “Shout for joy to the LORD, all the earth.
 Worship the LORD with gladness; come before Him with joyful songs.”
 Psalm 100:1-2

 A 95-year-old woman decided to go on a date with a 98-year-old man.
 She lived with her daughter and when she got back from her date her daughter said, “Mother, how was your date?”
 She said, “Well, I had to slap him three times.”
-“Did he try something funny with you?”
-She said, “No, I thought he was dead.”
+“Did he try something funny with you?” the daughter asked.
+Her mom replied, “No, I thought he was dead.”